Agriculture

 Before applying for the permit, you need to demonstrate that no suitable EEA candidate is available for the role.
 This is the Labour Market Needs Test (LMNT).

-You advertise the vacancy for 28 consecutive days on two platforms:
+You advertise the vacancy for 28 consecutive days on three platforms:

 Every application that comes in during those 28 days is documented, along with reasons why applicants weren't suitable.
 DETE checks this record when you submit the permit application.
 The permit application must be submitted within 90 days of the first advertisement date.